NFL Week 13 takeaways: Ravens move closer to playoffs

 Xavien Howard is a star.
 The Dolphins somehow found a way to stay alive in the AFC playoff race with a win over the Bills despite just 175 yards of total offense and allowing Josh Allen to gain 135 rushing yards, but Howard loudly made his presence known with two interceptions.
 He has an NFL-leading seven interceptions and declared himself "the best cornerback in the league."
 His teammates agree, and he should receive Pro Bowl or All-Pro honors soon to validate his strong season, with his next opportunity for splash plays coming next Sunday at home against New England. -- Cameron Wolfe

 Allen had a 71.7 passer rating, but it might have been the most encouraging 71.7 rating you'll ever see.
 Allen showed pinpoint accuracy on two touchdown passes, made countless plays outside the pocket and put the Bills in position to win.
-Allen's last-minute heave, after spinning several times to elude pressure on 4th-and-11 from the Dolphins' 30-yard line, should have been caught by tight end Charles Clay.
+Allen's last-minute heave, after spinning several times to elude pressure on fourth-and-11 from the Dolphins' 30-yard line, should have been caught by tight end Charles Clay.
 He is also emerging as one of the NFL's top rushing threats at quarterback, having gained 234 yards over the past two games.
 According to the Elias Sports Bureau data, that is the most rushing yards by a quarterback in a two-game span since Green Bay's Tobin Rote had 281 in 1951. -- Mike Rodak

 Dallas Cowboys 13, New Orleans Saints 10

 The Cowboys enter December in first place in the NFC East.
-A four-game winning streak has the Cowboys at 7-5 and believing in their direction as the most important month of the season begins.
+A four-game winning streak has them at 7-5 and believing in their direction as the most important month of the season begins.
 "One thing about playing a team of this caliber is that every tackle and everything means so much," owner and general manager Jerry Jones said.
 "You get to see what your best is made of."
 It would be even bigger for the Cowboys if they can beat the world champion Eagles next Sunday at home. -- Todd Archer

 Stephen A. shocked by Cowboys' win over Saints